Skip to Content

 At What Age Can a Child Decide Custody in Washington State?

-In Washington State, usually 12 years old, a judge will allow a child's preference weight-in.
-Although there is no specific age the court listens to a child when it comes to a custodial preference, older children's opinions matter more than younger children's.
+In Washington State, usually 12 years old, a judge will allow a child's preference to weigh in.
+Although there is no specific age at which the court listens to a child regarding a custodial preference, older children's opinions matter more than younger children's.
+It is vital to ensure that the child's views are expressed appropriately and to understand that while their preference is considered, it is not the sole determiner of custody arrangements.

 Parents need to be aware that child custody issues can have a profound impact on children of any age and that they should try to make the transition as smooth as possible.
 Though parents may no longer feel that they should be married to each other, they should keep in mind that their relationship with each other after the divorce can still greatly affect their children.